 rm -rf tk8.5.19

-Since your rpm utility does not know about the tcl and tk libs we compiled and installed, it will refuse to install the simulator rpm.
-We must force the install with the --force --no-deps options.
+Since your rpm utility does not know about the tcl and tk libs we compiled and installed under /opt/tcltk/lib64, it will refuse to install the simulator rpm package.
+We must use the power of Admin to force the installation with the Hammer of Thor: --force --nodeps.
+Run the following:

 export SYSTEMSIM_TOP=/opt/ibm/systemsim-cell